 I don't have a firearm because I know myself, and can get busted easily by wielding a dusting brush.
 No shit.
 It was a misdemeanor, marked down from felony.
 If I can commit a felony with a dusting brush, imagine what havoc I could wreak with firearms.
 Nothing was done about the kid who made me think I was having a heart attack while harvesting purslane seed.
-Except maybe by the little assholes' father.
+Except maybe by the little asshole's father.
 Who probably gave him legal advice.
 He seemed familiar with the system.
+I was not.

 So I leave it up to others to kill each other; if Nadir whatever bothers me again, I might attempt strangulation.
 I have strong hands.
 Wish they were bigger and testosterone-fueled.
 Think of Monty Python's bunny.
 Then remember: I'm mostly harmless.
 I usually wield a sharp tongue.

 I have been through a K+ deficiency that made me incompetent in many ways.
 It seems to be genetic and kick in after menopause.

 Here's the beautiful part: When you are in low K+, you get progressively more nauseated, so you can't swallow pills.
 You also get stupid and really can't move without retching.
 Really.
 Or at least that seems to be how it affects me.